 As part of the detailed emergency plan for a critical well, each company must contact everyone within a certain distance of the proposed well site.
 The company should provide you with information about its plans and seek your input.
 We will not grant the company a drilling licence until this work has been completed.

 If the company cannot satisfy your concerns or answer all your questions, contact the nearest AER field centre and we will assist you.

-An emergency planning zone (EPZ) is the area around a well where full-time residents and visitors to the area, such as campers and hunters, would be at risk in the event of a blowout.
+An emergency response zone (EPZ) is the area around a well where full-time residents and visitors to the area, such as campers and hunters, would be at risk in the event of a blowout.
 The size of the EPZ depends on the potential release rate of H2S and other specific circumstances.
-If you live inside an EPZ, the company will meet with you to discuss what measures should be taken in an emergency and to plan for any special needs you might have, such as transportation or special health considerations.
+If you live inside an EPZ, the company will meet with you to discuss what measures should be taken in an emergency and any special needs you may have, such as transportation or special health considerations.

-If a blowout should occur, we will establish an emergency operations centre to coordinate the work of the provincial emergency response team.
-We will keep people in the general area informed of any action that might be required to protect their health and safety.
+If a blowout should occur, the AER will establish an emergency operations centre to coordinate the work of the provincial emergency response team.
+The AER will keep people in the general area informed of any action that may be required to protect their health and safety.

-We have to decide whether a company should be allowed to drill a critical well, and we have to consider the broad public interest—that is, what is best for all Albertans— as well as any possible negative impacts on individuals.
+The AER must decide if a company should be allowed to drill a critical well having regard for the broad public interest—that is, what is best for all Albertans—while still being concerned about possible negative impacts on individuals.